ArkQuark/NostalgIaPlugins/README.md

 ColorCarpet:

 Author: ArkQuark<br>
-Description: Paints blocks of wool and carpets with a dye in your hands/n
+Description: Paints blocks of wool and carpets with a dye in your hands

-GrassPlant:
+GrassPlant:<br>

 Author: onlypuppy7<br>
 Description: Replaces dirt block to grass block if you click on him with a wheat seed

-IronWorkbench:
+IronWorkbench:<br>

-!This version of plugin (1.06) is buggy!
+!This version of plugin (1.1) is buggy!

 Author: DartMiner43<br>
 Description: New workbench (iron block)!<br>